HemalathaRamanujam2022/mlops_temperature_prediction/setup/aws_ec2_s3.md

 ssh mlops-zoomcamp
 ```

-You will have to forward ports from your VM to your local machine for you to be able to see Mage UI.
-Check how to do that here
+You will have to forward ports from your VM to your local machine for you to be able to see the respective tools UI locally.
+Check how to do that [here](https://www.youtube.com/watch?v=ae-CV2KfoN0&t=1074s).

+Configure the AWS CLI using the command [aws configure](https://docs.aws.amazon.com/cli/latest/reference/configure/).
+You'll need to provide the AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY along with the AWS_REGION and AWS_OUTPUT_FORMAT (optional, usually json).
+AWS Access Key ID [None]: The access key id from IAM
+AWS Secret Access Key [None]: The secret access key from IAM
+default region name should be the similar format as: ap-south-1